Saving Money with Consistent Enterprise Applications

 In this blog, we’ll look at:

-What are Enterprise Applications?
+What Are Enterprise Applications?

 While enterprise application is a broad term, Gartner defines it as being “designed to integrate computer systems that run all phases of an enterprise’s operations to facilitate cooperation and coordination of work across the enterprise (Gartner Enterprise Applications Glossary).”

-How Digital Transformation is Changing Enterprise Applications
+How Is Digital Transformation Changing Enterprise Applications?

 “Digital transformation initiatives are bringing impactful changes to organizations such as the ability to work anywhere and anytime, identifying new insights because of cognitive and predictive processes, and reshaping the enterprise experience using modern and cloud-based enterprise applications,” said Mickey North Rizza, program vice president, Enterprise Applications and Digital Commerce at IDC.

-Why Consistency is an Important Function of Enterprise Applications
+Why Consistency Is an Important Function of Enterprise Applications

 Building Consistent Enterprise Applications

-Building great software is no different than any other technical endeavor, consistency drives results, which over time will lower the total cost of ownership (TCO) and raise the return on investment (ROI).
+Building great software is no different than any other technical endeavor.
+Consistency drives results, which, over time, will lower the total cost of ownership (TCO) and raise the return on investment (ROI).

-While there are multiple ways to drive consistency in application building, at Infragistics we focus on the building of UI toolkits and app-building tools that have many features that ensure consistency across applications including:
+While there are multiple ways to drive consistency in application building, at Infragistics, we focus on the building of UI toolkits and app-building tools that have many features that ensure consistency across applications, including:

 These elements help companies to lower: